-Table 18: Summary of self-consumption regulations for small private PV systems in 2021
+Table 18: Summary of self-consumption regulations f for small private P V systems in 2022

-PV self-consumption 1 Right to self-consume Transfer of environmental value is available through green power certificates, etc. In other cases, the right to self-consume attributes to the consumer.
+PV self-consumption 1 Right to self-consume Transfer of environmental value is available through green power certificates, etc. In other cases, the right to self- consume attributes to the consumer.
 2 Revenues from self-consumed PV Self-consumed electricity is not subject to taxation.
-3 Charges to finance Transmission, Distribution grids & Renewable Levies The fee will not be charged in case of self- consumption.
-Excess PV electricity 4 Revenues from excess PV electricity injected into the grid FIT for surplus electricity is set.
+3 Charges to finance transmission, distribution grids & renewable levies The fee will not be charged in case of self-consumption.
+4 Self-wheeling If certain requirements are met, power interchange with a third party is permitted.
+Excess PV electricity 5 Revenues from excess PV electricity injected into the grid FIT for surplus electricity is set.
 For the post-FIT residential PV systems, electricity retailers set the purchase price.
-5 Maximum timeframe for compensation of fluxes Measured by installing two meters (sale/ purchase) and bill separately on a monthly basis.
+6 Maximum timeframe for compensation of fluxes Measured by installing two meters (sale/ purchase) and bill separately on a monthly basis.
 Therefore, there is no compensation.
-6 Geographical compensation (virtual self-consumption or metering) There is no compensation.
-Other characteristics 7 Regulatory scheme duration Surplus power purchase periods under FIT program: 10 years for < 10 kW and 20 years for $\ge$ 10 kW systems.
-8 Third party ownership accepted So far, the roof-lease business has been conducted using FIT, however, introduction of PPA model in combination with electricity retailing is making progress as the purchase price declines.
-9 Grid codes and/or additional taxes/fees impacting the revenues of the prosumer Except for respecting the regulations set at the time of grid connection and paying the amount required by electric companies, there are no charges intended for renewable energy such as fees that arise out of ancillary service, etc. 10 Regulations on enablers of self- consumption (storage, DSM) For residential PV systems, responses to the mode to promote self-consumption (Green Mode) are being promoted, in preparation for the termination of the FIT purchase period.
-11 PV system size limitations Purchase of surplus electricity for < 10 kW systems.
-For $\ge$ 10 kW systems, there is no size limitation as far as power transmission and distribution operators permit.
-12Electricity system limitations13Additional features There is no major barrier at present Support measures for the introduction of supply/ demand integrated systems, such as self-consumption, etc., are strengthened in order to become independent from the FIT.
+7 Geographical compensation (virtual self- consumption or metering) There is no compensation.
+Other characteristics 8 Regulatory scheme duration Surplus power purchase period under FIT program: 10 years for < 10 kW and 20 years for \ge 10 kW systems.

+9 Third party ownership accepted So far, the roof-lease business has been conducted using FIT, however, introduction of PPA model in combination with electricity retailing is making progress as the purchase price declines.
+10 Grid codes and/or additional taxes/fees impacting the revenues of the prosumer Except for respecting the regulations set at the time of grid connection and paying the amount required by electric companies, there are no charges intended for renewable energy such as fees that arise out of ancillary service, etc. 11 Regulations on enablers of self- consumption (storage, DSM) For residential PV systems whose FIT purchase period terminated, responses to the mode to promote self- consumption (Green Mode) are being promoted.
+12 PV system size limitations Purchase of surplus electricity for < 10 kW systems.
+For ≥ 10 kW systems, there is no size limitation as far as power transmission and distribution operators permit.
+13 Electricity system limitations There is no major barrier at present 14 Additional features Support measures for the introduction of supply/ demand integrated systems, such as those for self-consumption, etc., were strengthened and the independence from the FIT program is progressing.